siemens/mtda/docs/build.rst

 (replace ``/dev/mmcblk0`` with the actual SD card device on your system).

-Booting the NanoPI R1
+Booting the NanoPi R1
 ~~~~~~~~~~~~~~~~~~~~~

-Insert the microSD card created above into the microSD card slot of your NanoPI
+Insert the microSD card created above into the microSD card slot of your NanoPi
 R1 and connect the board to your network.
 Attach a formatted USB stick to
 the USB-Host port.
 Lastly, get a USB Y cable with one end connected to a fixed
 USB power source (2A) and the other end connected to the Device Under Test.
 The